 Patella (kneecap) is a protective bone attached to the quadriceps muscles of the thigh by quadriceps tendon.
 Patella attaches with the femur bone and forms a patellofemoral joint.
 Patella is protected by a ligament which secures the kneecap from gliding out and is called as medial patellofemoral ligament (MPFL).

-What is Patellofemoral Dislocation?
+What is Patellar Dislocation?

-Causes of Patellofemoral Dislocation
+Causes of Patellar Dislocation

-Symptoms of Patellofemoral Dislocation
+Symptoms of Patellar Dislocation

 The common symptoms include pain, tenderness, swelling around the knee joint, restricted movement of the knee, numbness below the knee, and discoloration of the area where the injury has occurred.

-Treatment of Patellofemoral Dislocation
+Treatment of Patellar Dislocation/Patellofemoral Dislocation

-Your doctor will examine your knee and suggest diagnostic tests such as X-ray, CT scan, and MRI scan to confirm the condition and provide treatment.
+Once reduced Dr Maor will examine your knee and suggest diagnostic tests such as X-ray, CT scan, and MRI scan to confirm the condition and provide treatment.
 There are non-surgical and surgical ways of treating patellofemoral dislocation.

 Non-surgical or conservative treatment includes: